P-Value

 |---|---|---|---|

 Always report effect size alongside p-values.
-A 0.01% CVR improvement reaching significance is not worth the implementation cost.
+A 0.06% CVR improvement reaching significance is not worth the implementation cost or risk of regression.

-For the complete A/B testing methodology, see A/B Testing Mistakes That Invalidate Your Results.
+For the complete A/B testing methodology, see A/B Testing Best Practices and A/B Testing Mistakes That Invalidate Your Results.

 Frequently Asked Questions